-- 38 Disclosure pursuant to Appendinx A to Ind AS 11 " Service Concession Arrangements" - A Description and classification of the arrangment - (i) The Company has entered into Service Concession Agreement ('SCA') with the Government of Maharashtra in January, 2007 for the purpose of development, implementation as well as operation & maintenance of the Aurangabad Jalna Road Project.
+- 41 Disclosure pursuant to Appendinx E of IND AS 115 " Revenue from Contracts with Customer - Description and classification of the arrangment - The Company has entered into Service Concession Agreement ('SCA') with the Government of Maharashtra in January, 2007 for the purpose of development, implementation as well as operation & maintenance of the Aurangabad Jalna Road Project.
 The project involves four laning of 50 kms existing two lanes Aurangabad Jalna Road (MSH 6) Km 10.400 to 60.200, Beed Bypass km 292/500 to 305/650 and Zalta Bypass km 0/00 to 2/850 in Maharashtra on Build Operate and Transfer (BOT) basis.
 The project is awarded under concession agreement for a period of twenty three years and six months from date of work order given on February 1, 2007. - The company has received concurrence of the Government of Maharashtra for collections of Toll Fee on the project road vide Notification No.PSP-2006/CR/Road-9, issued on July 24, 2009.
 Accordingly the company has commenced collection of toll fee with effect from July 28, 2009.

-Government of Maharashtra, has vide Notification dated 26th May 2015 exempted Light Motor Vehicles, buses of Maharashtra State Road Transport Corporation (MSRTC) from payment of toll, w.e.f 01-06-2015. - B Significant Terms of the arrangements - (i) Revision of Fees: - Fees shall be revised as per the Schedule of Toll Rates.
-Previous revision was on April 01, 2016 for the period of 3 years, next revision will be done on April 01, 2019. - (ii) Only in the case of Extension in Concession period in accordance with the provisions of the agreement, the Government of Maharahtra shall issue the revised toll notifications taking into account increase in Toll rates - C Other Terms - (i) If for any reasons, the Government causes the Company to abandon the project mid-way, than the Cost of Construction incurred by the Company shall be repaid by the Government.
-The valuation shall be based at the rates of the items included with this agreement and in absence of these at the D.S.R rates applicable plus 15 percent - D Rights of the Company to use Project Highway - (i) To demand, collect and appropriate, Fee from vehicles and Users liable for payment of Fee for using the Project Highway or any part thereof and refuse entry of any vehicle if the Fee due is not paid. - (ii) Right of Way, access and licence to the Site. - E Obligation of the Company - (i) The comapny shall not assign, transfer or sublet or create any fien or Encumbrance on the SCA, or the Concession granted or on the whole or any part of the Project Highway nor transfer, lease or part possession thereof, save and except as expressly permitted by SCA or the Substitution Agreement.
-The project highway means site comprising the existing road comprising (MSH-6) from KM 10.400 TO 60.200, Beed Bypass KM 292.500 to 305.650 and Zalta Bypass KM 0.00 to 2.850 and all Project asset, and its subsequent development and augmentation in accordance with the SCA. - F Details of any assets to be given or taken at the end of concession period - (i) At the end of the Concession period the company shall hand over the vacant and peaceful possession of the Project Assets including Project Site/Facility at no cost to the GOM. - 39 Previous year figures:
+Government of Maharashtra, has vide Notification dated 26th May 2015 exempted Light Motor Vehicles, buses of Maharashtra State Road Transport Corporation (MSRTC) from payment of toll, w.e.f 01-06-2015. - Significant Terms of the arrangements - (i) Revision of Fees: - Fees shall be revised as per the Schedule of Toll Rates.
+Previous revision was on April 01, 2016 for the period of 3 years, next revision will be done on April 01, 2019. - Only in the case of Extension in Concession period in accordance with the provisions of the agreement, the Government of Maharahtra shall issue the revised toll notifications taking into account increase in Toll rates - If for any reasons, the Government causes the Company to abandon the project mid-way, than the Cost of Construction incurred by the Company shall be repaid by the Government.
+The valuation shall be based at the rates of the items included with this agreement and in absence of these at the D.S.R rates applicable plus 15 percent - D Rights of the Company to use Project Highway - (i) To demand, collect and appropriate, Fee from vehicles and Users liable for payment of Fee for using the Project Highway or any part thereof and refuse entry of any vehicle if the Fee due is not paid. - (ii) Right of Way, access and licence to the Site. - E Obligation of the Company - (i) The comapny shall not assign, transfer or sublet or create any lien or Encumbrance on the SCA, or the Concession granted or on the whole or any part of the Project Highway nor transfer, lease or part possession thereof, save and except as expressly permitted by SCA or the Substitution Agreement.
+The project highway means site comprising the existing road comprising (MSH-6) from KM 10.400 TO 60.200, Beed Bypass KM 292.500 to 305.650 and Zalta Bypass KM 0.00 to 2.850 and all Project asset, and its subsequent development and augmetation in accordance with the SCA. - Details of any assets to be given or taken at the end of concession period